victorian-socialists/civicrm-stripe/docs/api.md

 * `StripeSubscription.import` - Use to import subscriptions into CiviCRM that are in Stripe but not CiviCRM.
 Accepts various parameters but requires: Payment Processor ID, Stripe subscription ID and CiviCRM contact ID.
 ![StripeSubscription.import](/images/StripeSubscription.import.png)

+## StripePaymentintents

+This API is used internally for tracking and managing paymentIntents.
+It can be used for querying information about attempted / successful payments using `StripePaymentintent.get`.

+It's not advised that you use this API for anything else.

+## Scheduled Jobs

+* `Job.process_stripe` - this cancels uncaptured paymentIntents and removes successful ones from the local database cache after a period of time:

+  Parameters:
+  * delete_old: Delete old records from database.
+Specify 0 to disable.
+Default is "-3 month"
+  * cancel_incomplete: Cancel incomplete paymentIntents in your stripe account.
+Specify 0 to disable.
+Default is "-1 day"